WHAT DO WE PROVIDE?

 WHAT VISAS OR TRAVEL DOCUMENTS ARE REQUIRED?

-Although, it is your responsibility to ensure that you have the right documents for travel, our Agents can advise regarding the required documents and put you in touch with the right people to ask questions where necessary.
+Please ensure that you have the right documents for travel and please research this ahead of your visit.
 For instance, if travelling on a US passport, you can call the Costa Rican Consulate at (202) 328-6628 from 9:30 AM to 12:30 PM, EST with any questions.
 As a general rule, do make sure your passport is valid for 30 days after travel has been completed.

 DO I NEED TO RENT A CAR?